Buses from Brussels to Berlin

 What is the busiest day of the week to travel by bus?

-Saturday is usually the day when buses are busiest, as many travelers take the bus to enjoy the weekend in Berlin.
-If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.
+Friday is the busiest travel day for buses as people head from Brussels to Berlin for the weekend.
+If you are planning to travel on a Friday, you should make sure to book tickets well in advance as they may sell out.

 When do the earliest and latest buses leave Brussels?